CenterEdge/Phoenix.Spinnaker.PipelineTemplates/README.md

 V2 Pipeline Templates
 ----
 Quick Steps For Updating And Testing
+1. Install and configure spin cli https://centeredge.atlassian.net/wiki/spaces/DEP/pages/657489921/Configuring+Spinnaker+CLI
-Update the template, save to Spinnaker using: spin pipeline-templates save --file <path to pipeline json>
+1. Update the template, save to Spinnaker using: spin pipeline-templates save --file <path to pipeline json>
-Run in spinnaker, verify working correctly
+2. Run in spinnaker, verify working correctly
-Update repo
+3. Update repo
-More information can be found at https://www.spinnaker.io/guides/spin/pipeline-templates/
+4. More information can be found at https://www.spinnaker.io/guides/spin/pipeline-templates/

 You can also convert an existing pipeline into a template: